 Japanese Knotweed roots are also known as rhizomes.
-The Japanese Knotweed rhizome will have an orange tinge when cut and this is another way to identify knotweed.
+The Japanese Knotweed rhizome will have an orange tinge when cut; this is another way to identify knotweed.

 Knotweed does not tend to produce viable seeds, although this is possible.

-Japanese knotweed in Buckinghamshire is a plant that many people identify incorrectly, however, there are a few things that help the unwanted weed stand out from other plants.
+Japanese knotweed in Buckinghamshire is a plant many people identify incorrectly.
+However, a few things help the unwanted weed stand out from other plants.